3 teens charged for involvement in Turkey Farm Road Fire

-ST. GEORGE, Utah (ABC4 News) – Three teenagers from the St. George area have been identified and charged for the alleged involvement in the Turkey Farm Road Fire that happened July 13, 2020.
+ST. GEORGE, Utah (ABC4 News) – Three teenagers and one parent from the St. George area have been charged for their alleged involvement in the Turkey Farm Road Fire, burning nearly 12,000 acres when it ignited Jul.
+13.

+Residents of southwestern Utah can still see the burn scars below the Pine Valley mountain range, where three teenagers are accused of igniting fireworks in an area where they’re never allowed.

+The Red Cliffs Desert Reserve is a 62,000 acre wildlife reserve set aside to protect the Mojave desert tortoise and other rare plants and animals.
+The blaze cost more than $2.5 million to fight the flames and even more to rehabilitate the scorched land.
+Fire managers say it will likely take years to understand the impact on those threatened populations.

 The teenagers have been referred to the Washington County Juvenile Court, according to a press release from Color Country Interagency Fire Management.